Discovery opposes proposed Polish media rules

-WARSAW, July 12 (Reuters) - Discovery Inc (DISCA.O), the owner of Poland's most-watched news channel TVN24, will defend the business against "growing regulatory overreach," it said on Monday after changes to laws were proposed.
+WARSAW (Reuters) - Discovery Inc, the owner of Poland’s most-watched news channel TVN24, will defend the business against “growing regulatory overreach,” it said on Monday after changes to laws were proposed.

 PiS has long argued that foreign-owned media organisations distort public debate and do not serve Polish interests, but critics say the government aims to increase control over the media and curb free speech.